liamw1/oxibooru/doc/API.md

 | `sort:<style>`    | sort style tokens | sort the results                           |
 | `special:<value>` | special tokens    | filters usually tied to the logged in user |

-Most of anonymous and named tokens support ranged and composite values that take following form:
+Anonymous and named tokens support ranged and composite values that take following form:

 | `<value>` | Description                                           |